Next.js logo

 Customer Sentiment

-A user shared their experience at Hop Lee, noting that while dumplings were not good, the sesame chicken and fried rice were exceptional.
-This sparked a discussion about Americanized Chinese food.
+A user shared their experience at Hop Lee, noting that while the dumplings were not good, the sesame chicken and fried rice were exceptional.
+This sparked a discussion about the restaurant's menu and authenticity.

-A commenter suggested trying Hop Lee for Cantonese pressed almond duck, mentioning that while the pictured dish might be tofu, an almond duck version could be available upon request.
+A commenter suggested trying Hop Lee for their Cantonese pressed almond duck, mentioning that while the pictured dish might have been tofu, an almond duck version could be available upon request.

-Hop Lee in Chinatown is mentioned as a place that sells chop suey.
+Hop Lee in Chinatown is mentioned as a place that sells chop suey, a classic Chinese-American dish.

 From post: Mabu Vs Kong Sikh Tong For Hk Diner Food In Nyc